ganeshrvel/openmtp/README.md

 - Thanks to Ms [Ayushi Bothra](https://www.linkedin.com/in/ayushi-bothra-3103/ "Ayushi Bothra") for contributing to the documentation and pages.

-- This app is built upon [https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate](https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate "https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate") which is a heavily modified fork of [https://github.com/electron-react-boilerplate/electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate "https://github.com/electron-react-boilerplate/electron-react-boilerplate").
+- This app was built upon [https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate](https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate "https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate") which is a heavily modified fork of [https://github.com/electron-react-boilerplate/electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate "https://github.com/electron-react-boilerplate/electron-react-boilerplate").

-- The icons used in the app were made by [good-ware](https://www.flaticon.com/authors/good-ware") which is licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").
+- The icons used in the app were made by [flaticon](https://www.flaticon.com), [good-ware](https://www.flaticon.com/authors/good-ware) and [kiranshastry](https://www.flaticon.com/authors/kiranshastry) which is licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").

 - The "no image found" icon was made by [Phonlaphat Thongsriphong](https://www.iconfinder.com/phatpc "Phonlaphat Thongsriphong").